Props, Performing and Costuming

 Why shouldn't you wear things higher?
 Because the hip bone is nearest to the pelvic pivot point - your movements will be far more obvious if your hip costuming is really on the hips!
 Any higher and a lot of that movement you're working on so hard will be hidden.

-Then you can enhance your hips with various costume tricks.
+You can enhance your hips with various costume tricks.
 A couple of scarves tucked in at the hips and pooched out and hanging down, or a veil draped loosely behind/under your posterior, and tucked in a similar manner.
 Look at your dance sisters.
 They do this all the time, you can get good ideas here - and males need as much help as we can get in this area!

 Well defined hips show off your moves MUCH better!